jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-The access controllers of the procedure’s sub objects determine which purpose they serve.
+The access controllers of the command’s sub objects determine which purpose they serve.
 Maybe I should write a section about that in Access Control.

 -----

-Required and Optional parameters as well as In, Out and Thru need to be rediscussed in Access Control, because it may be so that it is required for you to Object Set a parameter, while the procedure changes the state of the target object.
+Required and Optional parameters as well as In, Out and Thru need to be rediscussed in Access Control, because it may be so that it is required for you to Object Set a parameter, while the command changes the state of the target object.
 This is like thru too, but a totally different fashion and there are more  ways of throughput.

 -----